Adams in Seattle in King County, Washington — The American West (Northwest)

 Erected by Ballard Historical Society.

 Location.
 47° 39.992′ N, 122° 22.985′ W. Marker is in Seattle, Washington, in King County.
 It is in Adams.
-Marker is at the intersection of NW Vernon Place and Ballard Avenue NW, on the right when traveling west on NW Vernon Place.
+It is at the intersection of NW Vernon Place and Ballard Avenue NW, on the right when traveling west on NW Vernon Place.
 Touch for map.
 Marker is at or near this postal address: 5300 Ballard Avenue NW, Seattle WA 98107, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Matthes Block (within shouting distance of this marker); Kutzner Block (within shouting distance of this marker); White Front and St. Paul Saloons (within shouting distance of this marker); Fisher Building (within shouting distance of this marker); G.B.
+At least 8 other markers are within walking distance of this marker: Matthes Block (within shouting distance of this marker); Kutzner Block (within shouting distance of this marker); White Front and St. Paul Saloons (within shouting distance of this marker); Fisher Building (within shouting distance of this marker); G.B.
 Sanborn Building (within shouting distance of this marker); The Curtiss Building (about 300 feet away, measured in a direct line); Junction Building (about 300 feet away); Fremont Saloon (about 400 feet away).
 Touch for a list and map of all markers in Seattle.

 Also see . . .

-1. Summary for 5300 Ballard Ave.
-Details about the building and its past by the Seattle Department of Neighborhoods.
+by the Seattle Department of Neighborhoods.
 (Submitted on September 10, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.)

 2. Asset Detail | Ballard Avenue Historic District.
 National Register of Historic Places inventory-nomination form (PDF) and photographs (PDF) for the district, of which this building is a primary contributing structure.
 (Submitted on September 10, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.)

 Credits.
 This page was last revised on February 7, 2023.
 It was originally submitted on September 10, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
-This page has been viewed 307 times since then and 73 times this year.
+This page has been viewed 1,048 times since then and 51 times this year.
 Photos: 1, 2. submitted on September 10, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.